-The three-quarter court zone is called ’23’ and is the aggressive version of the 1-3-1 zone.
+The three-quarter court zone is called ’23’ and is the aggressive version of the 1-3-1 zone defense.
 When using this variation, your team will trap in all four corners of the half court.

 This variation is best suited to a long, athletic team that wants to play at a fast pace.
 There will be many more deflection opportunities, but your team will also allow more open shots and easy baskets.

-There are four main questions the coach must decide if choosing to implement the 1-3-1 zone press.
+There are four main questions the coach must decide if choosing to implement the 1-3-1 zone defense.

 1. Are you going to run the press three-quarter court or just half-court?

 2. Will your team trap in both the half-court and baseline corners?